Date of Award

 Scholarly Commons Citation

 Karkman, Susan J., "A Comparative Study of Novice vs. Experienced Pilots Utilizing Cockpit Models Applied to the Multi Function Display System" (2000).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 92.